 - 3 bottles pegboard spray paint, 1 bottle trim spray paint

 - Peg Board Accessories kit and various extra pieces

 I did three coats of the Valspar spray paint on the board (color: Flat, La Fonda Mirage) and two coats on the trim/decorative pieces (color: Gloss, Frosted Berry).
 I’m not the greatest spray painter and I’ve tried several brands.
 This is by far the smoothest and easiest to apply I have ever tried!

 The next day, I glued on the four block corners and we trimmed the beaded wood to fit the edges and glued in place and we moved it up to the room to hang it.
-I just used hot glue but you could use any strong glue.
-I’m impatient and didn’t want to wait for stronger glue to dry.
+I just used E6000 glue and clamps to hold the pieces in place while they dried.
 My husband used studs and/or wall anchors to secure four pieces of wood to the wall, two at the top near each corner and two at the bottom near each corner.
 Then he held the pegboard up while I screwed it into the wood anchors.

 We moved a utility table from our garage up to the craft room (Pretty?
 Not really.
 But we’re on a budget and it works!).
 I used an old outdoor chair we had in our garage and painted it pink like the trim of the pegboard.